Makes 6 Servings - $1.20 per serving Show Detailed Pricing

-- If you will be using homemade broth, begin simmering the broth according to our Quick Chicken Broth recipe.
+- If you will be using homemade broth, begin simmering the broth according to our Quick Chicken Broth recipe (link below).
 If using packaged chicken or vegetable broth, skip to step 2.

 - Add the oil and garlic cloves to a medium-size pot.
 Cook them over low heat until softened, about 2 minutes.
 Stir in the tomato paste and smash the garlic with the back of a cooking spoon.

-- Add 6 cups of homemade chicken broth (or 4 cups of packaged chicken broth + 2 cups of water) and bring to a boil.
+- Add 4 cups of chicken broth + 2 cups of water (or 6 cups of homemade chicken broth) and bring to a boil.
 Place rice in the pot and cook covered over medium-low heat for 7-10 minutes before adding the escarole.
 You want the rice to be just slightly underdone at this point.
 Simmer the soup, covered, for about 5 minutes more, or until the escarole is tender and the rice has given the soup creaminess.
 If you're using spinach, which cooks faster, just add it at the last minute.

 - This is a thick soup though if it seems too thick, add a little water.
 Check the seasoning but go easy on salt, because the cheese will add more.
 Last, cover the soup with the grated cheese and an optional two pinches of nutmeg.
 Replace the lid so the cheese softens, and in half a minute it's ready for dishing up.